MegaMek/megamek/megamek/docs/scenario-readme.txt

 Format of a Scenario file:
 This document is to layout the file format of the .mms files.
 (Megamek Scenario Files).

 Any line begining with the "#" is a comment and is not read by MegaMek when loading a Scenario.
-There are 9 sections to a .mms (MegaMek Scenario) file.
+There are 13 sections to a .mms (MegaMek Scenario) file.
 Comprising of the following:
 1. The MegaMek Version
 2. Name of the Scenario
 3. Scenario description
+4. Board width, Board height
-4. Map width, Map height
+5. Map width, Map height
-5. Map(s) placement
+6. Map(s) placement
-6. Faction list
+7. Faction list
-7. Faction location
+8. Faction location
-8. Faction minefields
+9. Faction minefields
-9. Faction (A) Unit list
+10. Faction (A) Unit list
-10. Faction (B) Unit list
+11. Faction (B) Unit list
-11 Advantages
+12. Advantages
-12 Initial Damage to Units
+13. Initial Damage to Units

 Here is a breakdown of each section:
 1. The MegaMek Version